popas/RadixLib/README.md

 In this section of the document, a series of simple examples are given to help you get started using this package.
 More detailed and indepth examples are provided in the [examples](https://github.com/0xOmarA/RadixLib/tree/master/examples) directory.

 With the package installed, you are now ready to begin using this package and the functionality that it has.
-One thing to note is that the name that this package uses in python is the same as the name it uses on Github and on mypy; meaning, that if we were to import this package into our python script, we may do so using the following code:
+One thing to note is that the name that this package uses in python is the same as the name it uses on GitHub and on mypy; meaning, that if we were to import this package into our python script, we may do so using the following code:
 ```python
 import radixlib
 ```

-However, throughout this code and in the examples, the name of the package import is changed to `radix` upon import to make the package somewhat easier to use a little bit less verbose.
+However, throughout this code and in the examples, the name of the package import is changed to `radix` upon import to make the package somewhat easier to use a little less verbose.
 So, you will often see this package imported in the following manner:
 ```python
 import radixlib as radix
 ```

 ### Loading Your Wallet

-The very first example that we will be looking at here is how can you load your wallet using this packahe into your python code.
+The very first example that we will be looking at here is how can you load your wallet using this package into your python code.
 There are three main methods which you may use to load your wallet:

 * Through the mnemonic phrase
 * Through the seed